Category Archives: Saxe-Meiningen Royals

 On June 3, 1714, just over a year after the death of his first wife, Ernst Ludwig married Elisabeth Sophie of Brandenburg, at Schloss Ehrenburg in Coburg, Duchy of Saxe-Coburg, now in the German state of Bavaria.
 She was the daughter of Friedrich Wilhelm, Elector of Brandenburg and Princess Dorothea Sophie of Schleswig-Holstein-Sonderburg-Glücksburg.
 They had no children.

-During his reign, Ernst Ludwig was involved in several military conflicts, in an attempt to gain more territory after the deaths of his uncles – the Dukes of Saxe-Coburg, Saxe-Römhild, and Saxe-Eisenberg – who had died without heirs.
+During his reign, Ernst Ludwig was involved in several military conflicts, in an attempt to gain more territory after his uncles, the Dukes of Saxe-Coburg, Saxe-Römhild, and Saxe-Eisenberg, died without heirs.
 The disputes eventually went to Imperial arbitration, with Ernst Ludwig receiving very little gain in his lands.
-These conflicts, along with the rift between Ernst Ludwig and his brothers, had caused a decline in the economy in Saxe-Meiningen – already in bad shape during the reign of his father.
-His attempts at political reform were ineffective, and he ended up putting his focus back into the arts, composing numerous hymns and expanding his collection of musical compositions.
-Several years before his death, he wrote the lyrics for the hymns at his own funeral, with the music composed by Johann Ludwig Bach.
+These conflicts and the rift between Ernst Ludwig and his brothers, caused a decline in the economy in Saxe-Meiningen, already in bad shape since his father’s reign.
+Ernst Ludwig’s attempts at political reform were ineffective.
+He ended up focusing on the arts, composing numerous hymns, and expanding his collection of musical compositions.
+Several years before his death, he wrote the lyrics for the hymns at his funeral, with the music composed by Johann Ludwig Bach.

 Ernst Ludwig I died in Meiningen, Duchy of Saxe-Meiningen, now in the German state of Thuringia, on November 24, 1724.
 He is buried in the Castle Church at Elisabethenburg Palace in Meiningen.